-Cherry Falls, just like the greats of the slasher genre, is a mixture of dark comedy and frights.
-Writer Ken Selden cleverly dotted twists throughout the plot and although there are plenty of slasher clichés including the final girl trope and death of many under-developed supporting characters.
-The main elements of the mystery such as killer’s identity and their motive is very well handled, stopping the movie from ever getting boring or tedious.
+Cherry Falls, just like the greats of the slasher genre, is a mixture of dark comedy and fright.
+Writer Ken Selden cleverly dotted twists throughout the plot and although there are plenty of slasher clichés including the final girl trope and death of many underdeveloped supporting characters.
+The main elements of the mystery such as the killer’s identity and motive are very well handled, stopping the movie from ever getting boring or tedious.

-However, the film does have it’s flaws.
-Director Wright conceived his film as a comedy/horror filled with sex and violence in slasher films, yes severe edits dampened both the these intended elements, leaving the movie feeling incomplete and slightly unsatisfying given the knowledge of what we could have experienced.
-This is especially noticeable during the movies finale, which lent itself toward some truly memorable and over-the-top set-pieces.
-Sadly, however, the studio’s choice to please the sensors mean that the ending wasn’t as memorable or drawn out as it rightly could have been.
+However, the film does have its flaws.
+Director Wright conceived his film as a comedy/horror filled with sex and violence in slasher films, yes severe edits dampened both the intended elements, leaving the movie feeling incomplete and slightly unsatisfying given the knowledge of what we could have experienced.
+This is especially noticeable during the finale of the movie, which lent itself to some truly memorable and over-the-top set pieces.
+Sadly, however, the studio’s choice to please the sensors means that the ending wasn’t as memorable or drawn out as it rightly could have been.